Meet Our Executive Director

 In 2018, Victor attained the education coordinator role at United Way of Southern Cameron County, where he gained community planning and strategy development experience.
 He also developed and managed resources to support work and create a sustainable base for long-term strategy implementation.
 His expertise in collecting, compiling and analyzing data to benchmark progress and define direction prepared him for his new role at Loaves and Fishes of the RGV.

-My goal is to use my values of hard work and dedication to guide me on my path to serve as Loaves and Fishes’ new director.
+My goal is to use my values of hard work and dedication to guide me on my path to serve Loaves and Fishes’ mission.
 My inspiration is the satisfaction of positive and collective impact in helping others through the contribution of support resources for those in the community who need them the most.
-I hope to continue Bill Reagan’s legacy, who selflessly gave his all to help and inspire others personally and professionally through the creation and implementation of support services for many in the RGV.

 With the support of the community and the tireless team at Loaves and Fishes, I would like for Loaves and Fishes to continue reaching new heights by bringing to fruition, mobile loaves and fishes where it can reach more of the underserved population and provide them those much-needed meals.
 I would very much like to work with the homeless population and offer micro-entrepreneurship opportunities to help kick start their own business.